-So I went through the race calendar, I heard a couple of friends who know this race well, and eventually I decided to sign up for this marathon at the Innsbruch Alpine Trailrun Festival.
+So I went through the race calendar, I heard a couple of friends who know this race well, and eventually I decided to sign up for this marathon at the Innsbruck Alpine Trailrun Festival.

 Race review: my goals and status

 After the previous weekend’s race in France where I had good feelings (Trail Haut-Koenigsburg (FRA) – 25 KM | EmigranTrailer), I wanted to confirm the good feelings and run with ease, avoiding injuries to the ankle which is not yet in a good shape.

 I had set myself the goal of running it between 4h30 and 5 hours at the most.
 I didn’t know how technical or difficult the trails were and so I gave myself some flexibility.

 Let’s be clear: I reached the minimum goal, finishing in about 4h37′ (Innsbruck Alpine Trailrun Festival 2021 , 09.09.2021-12.09.2021 : : my.race|result (raceresult.com)).

 But, during the race and as soon as I crossed the finishing line, the feeling is that I could have completed the race at least 20 minutes earlier.

 What were the reasons that prevent me from being faster?

 I believe that I was simply tired! 🙂

 In fact the hours before the race were everything but relaxing, mainly for two reasons.